The Importance of Self Care in a Healthy Happy Life.

 Tip.
 Integrate strength training with cardiovascular exercise to promote heart, joint, and bone health.

 Your feelings are messengers, not enemies.
 Emotional self care is the act of listening, acknowledging your emotions, and being kind to them rather than judging them.
-It's about creating space for yourself when things become difficult, and being able to sit with discomfort rather than pushing it away.
+It is about creating space for yourself when things become difficult and being able to sit with discomfort rather than pushing it away.

 Why Does Emotional Self Care Matter?